Decaf coffee is pretty great. No, really!

 Let’s start off with the positives (and there are quite a few!).
 Chocolate is the dominant flavor by far, with a light, tart aftertaste that lingers on the tip of your tongue.
 It’s a pleasant detail I didn’t see coming and went a long way to reaffirm why freshly roasted whole beans are worth the purchase.
 Honestly, Slow Motion‘s pretty darn good!
 The only reason I’m not dazzled is because, after using this coffee in both a pourover and a French Press, I didn’t get much in the way of molasses.
 That’s a pretty vivid flavor to miss out on and has me wondering if an espresso grind could bring out that coveted profile.

 I love to mix in a splash of milk and a little brown sugar in my day-to-day coffee.
 I’ll occasionally drink it plain, especially if I’m munching on something sweet.
-That the tart notes managed to withstand all those additions impressed me, to say the least, and I ended up pretty happy overall.
+That the tart notes managed to withstand all those additions impressed me, to say the least.

-I highly recommend Slow Motion if you want a coffee that has several tasty flavors, but stands just shy of robust.
+Despite a slight disappointment in missing out on molasses, I highly recommend Slow Motion if you want a single origin decaf coffee that has several tasty flavors, but stands just shy of robust.

 If you enjoyed reading this, check out: